-*Note: This essay was published at From the Green Notebook on May 1, 2018.
+*Note: This essay was published in the Colorado Springs Gazette print edition on July 9, 2018.
 It can also be found online here.

-*Note: This essay was published in the Wall Street Journal print edition on April 16, 2018.
+*Note: This essay was published in the Colorado Springs Gazette print edition on July 1, 2018.
 It can also be found online here.

 *Note: This essay was originally published on the Modern War Institute’s Commentary & Analysis site.